franzbu/WinHammer.spoon/README.md

 The tool SkyRocket by dbalatero I have come accross on my search, which uses a transparent canvas for addressing the already mentioned lack of fluency other tools are hampered with, provides a solid foundation.
 Two things left me wanting, though.
 The first was the limitation of balatero's tool to resize windows only down/right.
 Second, the solution with using an additional canvas solved the problem of the lack of fluency, but when moving or reducing the size of a window, the canvas prevents precise window positioning.

-I started with a fork of dblatero's SkyRocket, which resloved the first limitation; windows can be resized all directions; it can also be found in this repository.
+I started with a fork of dblatero's SkyRocket, which resolved the first limitation; windows can be resized all directions; it can also be found in this repository.

 Eventually, the mentioned limitations of using a canvas led to the development of a new tool, LattinMellon.